golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 Note that Ray on Golem doesn't directly support password-locked wallets yet.
 Therefore, we recommend operating with low amounts of funds for the time being.

 To proceed with the above instructions you will need to access the Golem node service (`yagna`).
-It should be running in the background after the first successful `ray up`, but if it is not, you can always start it up with `yagna service run` command.
+Normally, it should be running in the background after the first successful `ray up`.
+Other than that, you can always start it manually with `yagna service run` command.

 Note that, if you lock your wallet (its private key actually), you will need to unlock it every time you start the Golem node (`ray up` starts it up if it is not running).